 Here’s a list of all the things that worried us and why we were wrong.

 Driving on the wrong side of the road

 This is a big one, I get it.
 It's unfamiliar – you’ve probably seen a narrow road or driven without GPS (hello 1999) – but driving on the complete opposite side seems exponentially harder.
 It's not.
-While I (Tessa) chose to remind Matt at basically every roundabout and turn to stay on the left, he found that after an hour of driving it starts feeling natural.
-Every person we've talked to who has made the switch agrees with us too.
-The steering wheel is still in the middle of the road and on highways it practically makes no difference at all.
+I reminded my husband Matt at basically every roundabout and turn to stay on the left.
+After an hour or so of driving, he didn't need to be reminded anymore.
+You make the shift quite quickly and soon it is muscle memory.
 Also it means you get to check another thing off your bucket list.

 I’m not going to lie, if you choose to drive in Ireland there will be times you are driving down a “2 lane” road wondering where the second lane is.
 But the truth is that if the road is small, it's probably because no one drives it very often.
 Also, small roads means small cars, so while two Hummers wouldn’t fit on certain roads, the cars you will encounter (and be available to rent) will do just fine.
 When you come to a smaller side road, drive slow and cautiously.
 If you see another car approaching there is always a shoulder to pull on to, that is unless the Irish driver hasn’t already done so.
 Remember these people have been doing it for their whole lives so you can do it for one week.